History of the Chipping Campden Market Hall

-In the centre of Chipping Campden, a lovely small town in the Cotswolds stands the beautiful Market Hall.
-Surrounded by ancient houses made from the local honey-coloured stone, it’s easy to imagine the market-place alive with the bustle of traders from centuries past.
+The Chipping Campden Market Hall stands in the centre of Chipping Campden High Street.
+This beautiful and iconic Market Hall is surrounded by ancient houses made from the local honey-coloured stone, and it’s easy to imagine the market-place alive with the bustle of traders from centuries past.

 In the 1940s it was almost sold to an American, but local people heroically raised the money to buy it first.
 They gave it to the National Trust so that people young and old can continue to cherish this delightful building.